LewisCM14/rock-paper-scissors/README.md

 * A hover pseudo class is applied to the game moves so the user can see which move they are about to pick with ease.
 ## Features Left to Implement

+* A congratulatory message if a new high score is set.

+* Multiple time variations for the countdown.

+* Competitive play against another user rather than AI.

 ## Testing
 ## Validator Testing